Converge ICT: History

 Converge was established in 1996 as the ComClark Network and Technology Corp. by Dennis Anthony Uy in 1996 at Angeles City.

 In 2009, the Congress of the Philippines enacted Republic Act No. 9707, to grant Converge ICT Solutions Inc. the franchise to construct, install, establish, operate, and maintain a telecommunication system throughout the Philippines.

-In 2020, Converge ICT Solutions Inc. debuted in the Philippine Stock Exchange through an initial public offering.
+In 2020, Converge debuted in the Philippine Stock Exchange through an initial public offering.

 In 2021, Uy told local media that a deal “is on” with Satellite Internet provider Starlink.

 Demand for services surged during the pandemic, with an estimated 84% jump in revenue during the first quarter of the 2021 fiscal year.

-In 2021, the company also partnered with the Department of Trade and Industry (DTI) and local governments to provide free fiber-powered internet and tents at Diskwento Caravan.
+In 2021, Converge also partnered with the Department of Trade and Industry (DTI) and local governments to provide free fiber-powered internet and tents at Diskwento Caravan.

-In October 2021, Converge ICT completed the domestic subsea cable project, with investment cost.
+In October 2021, Converge completed the domestic subsea cable project, with investment cost.

-In July 2024, Converge ICT announced that their subsidiary Reliance Broadcasting Unlimited had been granted a license by the National Telecommunications Commission to broadcast free-to-air TV networks via satellite television in the country.
+In July 2024, Converge announced that their subsidiary Reliance Broadcasting Unlimited had been granted a license by the National Telecommunications Commission to broadcast free-to-air TV networks via satellite television in the country.
 They announced plans to launch the service with KT SAT, a subsidiary of KT Corporation, with an eye towards serving rural areas.

 Service areas

-Converge ICT serves fiber optic Internet access in Metro Manila, Calabarzon, Central Luzon and several parts of the Bicol and Ilocos regions, and continues to expand its coverage across the country.
+Converge serves fiber optic Internet access in Metro Manila, Calabarzon, Central Luzon and several parts of the Bicol and Ilocos regions, and continues to expand its coverage across the country.

-Converge ICT competes with PLDT and Globe Telecom as providers of fiber-to-the-home broadband Internet, in their respective areas of coverage.
+Converge competes with PLDT and Globe Telecom as providers of fiber-to-the-home broadband Internet, in their respective areas of coverage.
 As of March 2022, it has around 1.8 million subscribers.

 The company began deploying telecommunications infrastructure and connectivity services to Singapore in January 2023 through its subsidiary Converge SG after its license was approved by the Infocomm Media Development Authority.